-In order to enable SAD routing within a site, SAD routing support is not required in all the routers within the site, but it has to be adopted in a connected SAD routing domain that contains all the exit routers [6], as presented in the figure below.
+In order to enable SAD routing in a multihomed site, SAD routing support is not required in all the routers within the site, but SAD routing has to be adopted creating a connected SAD routing domain that contains all the exit routers-see Fig. 4-as presented in [7].